Password-free secure but universal ssh access for FreeBSD

 Preparing FreeBSD

 2. Run the adduser program to add user proguser accepting all defaults except PermitEmptyPasswords should be yes and shell should be "proguser".
 Leave "Use password authentication as "yes".
+(The exact wording of the prompts varies).

-proguser::1001:1001::0:0:Example User:/home/proguser:/bin/prog
+proguser::1001:1001::0:0:Example User:/home/proguser:/bin/sh

 4. Run pw usermod proguser -w none